-What happens when I finish my training?
+Completing your apprenticeship or traineeship - What happens when you finish your training?

 On this page: